Farmhouse Woven Shades: Just a Little Window Dressing

-And to not leave you hanging with suspense – the progress on the closet is coming along too!
+So to not leave you hanging with suspense – the progress on the closet is coming along too!

 Finally, we finished the install on the floors with left over scraps from our Hardwood install years ago.

-We have yet to fill the holes and seal them, but progress is progress!
+So we have yet to fill the holes and seal them, but progress is progress!

 Trent came up with a great idea to install a mirror case in his closet, so that build has been a little side project, but so much fun!

-And one last thing to share this week is how I transformed our ordinary ceiling fan into something extraordinary!
+But one last thing to share this week is how I transformed our ordinary ceiling fan into something extraordinary!